Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

         move_files=False, # Copy files rather than moving them )

-Running an ``Analysis``
+Running an ``Transform``
 ^^^^^^^^^^^^^^^^^^^^^^^

-In **OSEkit**, **Analyses** are run with the :meth:`osekit.public.project.Project.run_analysis` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.
+In **OSEkit**, **Analyses** are run with the :meth:`osekit.public.project.Project.run` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.

 .. note::

     **OSEkit** makes it easy to **reshape** the original audio: it is not bound to the original files, and can freely be reshaped in audio data of **any duration and sample rate**.

-The analysis parameters are described by a :class:`osekit.public.analysis.Analysis` instance passed as a parameter to this method.
+The analysis parameters are described by a :class:`osekit.public.transform.Transform` instance passed as a parameter to this method.

-Analysis Type
+Transform Type
 """""""""""""

-The ``analysis_type`` parameter passed to the initializer is a :class:`osekit.public.analysis.AnalysisType` instance that defines the analysis output(s):
+The ``analysis_type`` parameter passed to the initializer is a :class:`osekit.public.transform.OutputType` instance that defines the analysis output(s):

-.. list-table:: Analysis Types
+.. list-table:: Transform Types
    :widths: 40 60
    :header-rows: 1

    * - Flag
      - Output
-   * - ``AnalysisType.AUDIO``
+   * - ``OutputType.AUDIO``
      - Reshaped audio files
-   * - ``AnalysisType.MATRIX``
+   * - ``OutputType.MATRIX``
      - `STFT <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.ShortTimeFFT.stft.html#scipy.signal.ShortTimeFFT.stft>`_ NPZ matrix files
-   * - ``AnalysisType.WELCH``
+   * - ``OutputType.WELCH``
      - `Welch <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.welch.html>`_ NPZ files
-   * - ``AnalysisType.SPECTROGRAM``
+   * - ``OutputType.SPECTROGRAM``
      - PNG spectrogram images

 Multiple outputs can be selected thanks to a logical or ``|`` separator.

-For example, if an analysis aims at exporting both the reshaped audio files and the corresponding spectrograms:
+For example, if a transform aims at exporting both the reshaped audio files and the corresponding spectrograms:

 .. code-block:: python

-    from osekit.public.analysis import AnalysisType
+    from osekit.public.transform import OutputType
-    analysis_type = AnalysisType.AUDIO | AnalysisType.SPECTROGRAM
+    analysis_type = OutputType.AUDIO | OutputType.SPECTROGRAM

-Analysis Parameters
+Transform Parameters
 """""""""""""""""""

-The remaining parameters of the analysis (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`osekit.public.analysis.Analysis` initializer docstring.
+The remaining parameters of the analysis (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`osekit.public.transform.Transform` initializer docstring.

 .. note::

-   If the ``Analysis`` contains spectral computations (either ``AnalysisType.MATRIX``, ``AnalysisType.SPECTROGRAM`` or ``AnalysisType.WELCH`` is in ``analysis_type``), a `scipy ShortTimeFFT instance <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.ShortTimeFFT.html#scipy.signal.ShortTimeFFT>`_ should be passed to the ``Analysis`` initializer.
+   If the ``Transform`` contains spectral computations (either ``OutputType.MATRIX``, ``OutputType.SPECTROGRAM`` or ``OutputType.WELCH`` is in ``analysis_type``), a `scipy ShortTimeFFT instance <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.ShortTimeFFT.html#scipy.signal.ShortTimeFFT>`_ should be passed to the ``Transform`` initializer.

 .. _editing_analysis:

 Checking/Editing the analysis
 """""""""""""""""""""""""""""

-If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public.project.Project.get_analysis_audiodataset` and :meth:`osekit.public.project.Project.get_analysis_spectrodataset` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.
+If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public.project.Project.prepare_audio` and :meth:`osekit.public.project.Project.prepare_spectro` methods return a :class:`osekit.core.audio_dataset.AudioDataset` and a :class:`osekit.core.spectro_dataset.SpectroDataset` instance, respectively.

 The returned ``AudioDataset`` can be edited at will and passed as a parameter later on when the analysis is run:

 .. code-block:: python

-    ads = project.get_analysis_audiodataset(analysis=analysis)
+    ads = project.prepare_audio(analysis=analysis)

     # Filtering out the AudioData that are not linked to any audio file:
     ads.remove_empty_data(threshold=0.)